BioArchLinux/archive_wiki/docs/deploy.en.md

     git commit -m "some description"
     git push

 Now you maitain this package, if you donnot want to continue maintaining it, click `Disown Package`.
-If you have clean all the extra files for the AUR, you can replace the first line command with the follwing.
+If you have clean all the extra files for the AUR, you can replace the first line command with the following.

     git add .